Learn from experienced legal professionals and world-class academics as you immerse yourself in realistic simulations of legal practice.

 *The Solicitors Regulation Authority is making changes to the system of qualification in England and Wales.
 These may affect the status of 'Qualifying Law Degrees' for all Law Schools.

-The Department was equal fifth in the Times Higher Education's rankings of the 2014 Research Excellence Framework assessment results and had the highest overall proportion of research designated as internationally excellent or world-leading.
+The Department was equal 5th in the Times Higher Education's rankings of the 2014 Research Excellence Framework assessment results, and had the highest overall proportion of research designated as internationally excellent or world-leading

 In the first two years of the programme, you will work collaboratively with around 12 other students on a series of real-life legal problems.
 These will develop your knowledge of the core legal subjects: